Contributed By Fellner Wratzfeld & Partner Rechtsanwälte GmbH

 Other than that, as per their specific set of duties under the insolvency legislation, the insolvency administrator will typically closely scrutinise any and all contractual and, in particular, security arrangements entered into by the borrower for the benefit of a creditor prior to the opening of insolvency proceedings.
 This may not only result in delays in enforcement, but also in (alleged) claw-back of claims (on the grounds of the nullity/avoidance of contractual arrangements, including the creation of security rights).

-In Austria, the majority of project financing is generally in the fields of lifescience, technology, infrastructure and energy.
+In Austria, the majority of project financing is generally in the fields of life science, technology, infrastructure and energy.
 Due to the current economic dislocations, there is currently some noticeable decline in project financing in Austria.

-The relevant legislation for the implementation of public-private partnership transactions in Austria involves numerous areas of law (both at the Austrian federal level as well as provincial laws and municipal regulations).
-Areas of interest involve corporate law (regarding the structuring of a project), general civil law, public procurement, subsidies, zoning and permissions, administrative law in all its variations (environmental, health, other industry-specific laws), etc.
+The relevant legislation for the implementation of public–private partnership transactions in Austria involves numerous areas of law (both at the Austrian federal level as well as provincial laws and municipal regulations).
+Areas of interest involve corporate law (regarding the structuring of a project), general civil law, public procurement, subsidies, zoning and permissions, administrative law in all its variations (environmental, health and other industry-specific laws), etc.

 The legal structure of public-private partnerships will largely depend on the type and sector of the project implemented.
 Possible structures include all standard models, in variations, attributing the property and legal title in the project, the operation and funding to be provided by either the private investor, the public sector or both of these functions jointly; as is commonly recognised in the field of public–private partnership, these forms of co-operation could take the form of the operating model, the co-operation model, the concession model, the contracting model or the leasing model.

-In terms of market practice, public private partnership models are applied for a variety of transactions which extend to areas such as roads, logistics, education and, most recently and increasingly, health care.
+In terms of market practice, public–private partnership models are applied for a variety of transactions which extend to areas such as roads, logistics, education and, most recently and increasingly, healthcare.
 Prior to structuring a project finance transaction in Austria, a full analysis of any and all risks involved would be required, including operational risks, design, development and construction risks and political risks.
 In addition, from a commercial perspective, the repayment and/or credit risks need to be taken into account.

 In terms of governing law, there are no specific rules as compared to “normal” financing transactions.
 Therefore, there is a certain degree of flexibility as to the governing law for the lending arrangement proper.
 For security arrangements, it is customary to agree on the applicability of Austrian law.